kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 Somewhat diffidently, I took up his challenge, complete with its stipulations.
 This blog was born after much cogitation, and is really my first attempt at presenting and exemplifying fundamental definitions, usually taught in elementary school.^[I usually find it easier to explain concepts to students in middle school and beyond, rather than to elementary school students.]
 Any reader who still finds it conceptually muddy or murky is cordially invited to [write to me](mailto:feedback.swanlotus@gmail.com).

-I have borrowed liberally from material contained in my book-manuscript [_Secrets of Academic Success_](https://swanlotus.netlify.app/sas-manuscript/SAS-partial.pdf), henceforth referred to as _SAS_.
+I have borrowed liberally from material contained in my book-manuscript, [_Secrets of Academic Success_](https://swanlotus.netlify.app/sas-manuscript/SAS-partial.pdf), henceforth referred to as _SAS_.
 Perhaps the earnest student will be inspired to look for clarification there as well. \emojifont :wink:  \normalfont

 ## Starting at the beginning